G-Research-Innovation/Premise-Retrieval/README.md

 ## Dataset

-First, generate the raw dataset using our script, which can be downloaded from [this link](https://huggingface.co/datasets/ruc-ai4math/mathlib_handler_benchmark_410).
+First, download our dataset from [this link](https://huggingface.co/datasets/ruc-ai4math/mathlib_handler_benchmark_410).

 Next, preprocess the dataset.
-You can generate the dataset required for our method by running the following script:
+You can generate the dataset required for our method by running the following script.

+You can skip the preprocess step and directly use the dataset from the download.

 ```bash
 python preprocess/generate_our_from_raw.py --config_path config/random.toml